berkeley-gif/coeqwal-website/packages/map/README.md

    })
    ```

-Both let you work with the Mapbox GL instance once it’s loaded.
+Both let you work with the Mapbox GL instance once it's loaded.

 ---